 Bone and joint disorders and sports injuries can limit the function and mobility of many people.
-Our orthopedic physicians at Novomed seek to improve the quality of life for patients who suffer from these conditions and help them restore a healthy level of activity.
+Ortho Specialists at Novomed seek to improve the quality of life for patients who suffer from these conditions and help them restore a healthy level of activity.

 Our Orthopedic doctors at Novomed provide assessment, diagnostic services and surgical and non-surgical treatments for musculoskeletal disorders and develop tailored treatment plans to address the needs of each of our patients.
 They treat sports injuries alongside complex conditions that may require a knee replacement, hip replacement or spinal surgery, as well as procedures for the neck, shoulders, hands, wrists, elbows, feet and ankles.